neXromancers/shotgun/README.md

   - `-x` shouldn't even exist in the first place, set `$DISPLAY` instead
 - I never use cursor blending, and I know that most users do not actually care for it
-- `-w` is difficult to use in scripts, rarely useful, and can be replaced by the calling script
+- `-w` (geometry relative to another window) is difficult to use and hardly useful, instead, shotgun always interprets the input geometry relative to the root window (maim's default is the captured window itself)
-- XShape is rarely used, and the proper fix for Mutter is not to use GNOME 3 in the first place
+- There is rarely a reason to take a screenshot of an XShape window, most of them are special like slop's selection window or keynav's crosshair.

-Please note that I do not hold anything against maim nor its author, this is simply my rationale for writing my own replacement.
+  Supporting XShape properly could add a significant amount of overhead, both in code length and performance, which are not desirable.

 ## Performance